kachingasilwimba/Comprehensive-exam/README.md

  Data Processing Files
  ----------------------
- The `EOFsfunction.py` computes the empirical orthogal functions analysis and recostructs the dataset.
+ The `EOFsfunction.py` calculates the empirical orthogal functions analysis and recostructs the dataset.

- The `Soil_moisture_weights.py` computes the weighted average of soil moisture.
+ The `Soil_moisture_weights.py` calculates the weighted average of soil moisture.

  The `packages.py`loads the modules needed for the data analysis.

  The `data_spliting.py` splits the data into train and test.